tpalzkill/IntelligentChatBots/workshops/intelligent-chatbots/LabGuide100.md

   ![](images/100/26b.png)

-- The bot will show cafeteria menu for you with two options.
+- The skill will show cafeteria menu for you with two options.
 Click **Food** and the details for that item is displayed.

   ![](images/100/LabGuide100-3c6133e5.png)